 Commission on Accreditation for Law Enforcement Agencies (CALEA)

-Accreditation facilitates the creation, verification and maintenance of high quality policies and procedures, via voluntary compliance with a body of performance standards.
+Accreditation facilitates the creation, verification, and maintenance of high-quality policies and procedures through voluntary compliance with a body of performance standards.

-CALEA agencies continually self-evaluate policies and procedures to maintain compliance with over 450 applicable standards.
-They submit their policies, procedures, personnel, installations and equipment to CALEA on-site inspections every four years.
+CALEA is a nonprofit, non-governmental organization that ensures public safety agencies are abiding by current best practices by continually self-evaluating policies and procedures to maintain compliance with over 450 applicable standards.
+CALEA conducts yearly reviews, with on-site inspections every four years.